 - DataGate must be prepared to receive data from the logger; this is an administration process. - Installation sites must be selected.
-These should have a description and reference number to identify them on DataGate. - Equipment must be available at the installation site to complete the installation.
-This will include any adaptors or couplings required to connect between the Hydrophone-2 and the water network valve.
-This will also include an antenna.
-It is possible that several antenna configurations may need to be tried in order to get a good result.
-It is useful to have a variety of antenna types to try.
+These should have a description and a reference number to identify them on DataGate. - Equipment must be available at the installation site to complete the installation.
+This will include: - The PermaNet+ logger. - The Hydrophone-2 sensor and cable. - Any adaptors or couplings required to connect between the Hydrophone-2 and the water network valve. - An antenna.
+(It is possible that several antenna configurations may need to be tried in order to get a good result.
+It may also be useful to have a variety of antenna types to try). - The installer must activate the logger to take it out of shipping mode. - The user connects a communications cable between the PC and logger.
+IDT can be used to read current settings from the logger into the computer memory.